Multi-Rees Algebras of Strongly Stable Ideals: Koszulness of the Multi-Rees Algebras of Strongly Stable Ideals

 \begin{proof} Combination of the observations from Examples \ref{boundnumberideals}, \ref{boundondegree}, and \ref{secondboundondegree} leads to the conclusion. \end{proof}

-In the remainder of the paper, we obtain a partial converse of \Cref{prop:KoszulCases} concerning a subcase of (a) that is $r=2$, $g_1=g_2=2$ and $d_1=d_2=2$.
-In particular, we show that the multi-Rees algebra of two strongly stable ideals with two quadric Borel generators is Koszul.
+In the remainder of the paper, we obtain a partial converse of \Cref{prop:KoszulCases} concerning a subcase of (1): $r=2$, $g_1=g_2=2$ and $d_1=d_2=2$.
+In particular, we show that the multi-Rees algebra of two strongly stable ideals with two quadratic Borel generators is Koszul.